practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 message.deliver
 ```

-This kind of object is trivial to implement, because it is nothing more
+This kind of object is trivial to implement because it is nothing more
 than a value object with a simple callback mechanism bolted on top of it:

 ```ruby